 Most of my bras were old and more of a push-up style, suitable for wearing to the office or out with friends.
-One of them ripped so I decided it was time to shop for more, and I’m glad I did!
-Living in the boat is casual 24/7, and I typically find a bikini top more comfortable than a bra.
+One of them ripped so I shopped for more, and I’m glad I did!
+Living in the boat is casual 24/7, and I typically find a sports bra top more comfortable than a wired bra.
 While I can’t say that’s changed, getting a full-coverage, plain t-shirt bra was definitely a smart idea!
-PS.
-Good time to get new sports bras too!

-Although living on the boat IS casual 24/7, there is a difference between wearing-logoed-t-shirt-casual and casual.
-I bought two soft and long solid colored t-shirts, one from White House Black Market and the other from Target.
+Although living on the boat IS casual 24/7, there is a difference between wearing-logoed-t-shirt casual and casual.
+I bought two soft and long solid colored t-shirts.
 These are much more comfortable and perfect for when I want to clean up to go over to a friend’s boat.

 Along the same vein, I bought two linen tunic tops, one in gray and one in teal.
 They both different patterns, the gray one has a high collar and the real is v-necked.
 Both have buttons and tabs to roll to 3/4 sleeve.
 Both fall past my hips.

-Almost all of my 20+ bathing suits are string bikinis that tie around the back of my neck.
+Almost all of my bathing suits were string bikinis that tie around the back of my neck.
 After a few days (or one sunburn) I’m tired of them.
-So I picked out new bathing suits from Bolden – mix and match pieces – to give me a bit of a break while (hopefully) still looking cute.
+So I picked out new bathing suits – mix and match pieces – to give me a bit of a break while (hopefully) still looking cute.